The Uninvited Guest

 Could this day possibly get any worse!?

-She didn't dare say it out loud, but that's exactly what twelve-year-old Mariah Prindle was thinking as sweat rolled down her forehead and stung her eyes.
+She didn't dare say it out loud, but that's what twelve-year-old Mariah Prindle was thinking as sweat rolled down her forehead and stung her eyes.
 For as long as she could remember, gardening had never been fun.
 And on this particular occasion when she was being forced to weed the entire vegetable garden, it was a downright miserable endeavor.
-It was a hot day, and as she knelt there, sweating and dirty, it only served to bring the mosquitos out in droves.
+It was a hot day, and as she knelt in the garden, sweating and dirty, it only served to bring the mosquitos out in droves.

-"Well," it said, scuffing its hooves into the grass. " I can't stand here all day.
+"Well," it said, scuffing its hooves into the grass.
+"I can't stand here all day.
 Are you coming with me or not?
-The spell I put on your parents isn't going to last much longer.
+The spell I put on your parents isn't going to last forever.
 And besides that, if I stay here too long I'll turn into a horse.
 No offense to horses, but I'd much rather be an alicorn."

 "Alicorn?
 I've never heard of an alicorn.
 You look like a Pegasus-unicorn to me."